linkfrg/dotfiles/docs/installation.md

 It's still possible to use Home Manager on distros rather than NixOS, though running graphical applications may be tricker.

-You have to install the [Nix package manager](https://nixos.org/download) and run graphical apps (such as Hyprland, Ignis, Hyprland, kitty, etc.) using [NixGL](https://github.com/nix-community/nixGL).
+You have to install the [Nix package manager](https://nixos.org/download) and run graphical apps (such as Hyprland, Ignis, kitty, etc.) using [NixGL](https://github.com/nix-community/nixGL).